zama-ai/concrete/docs/howto/manage_keys.md

 ## Loading

-After keys are saved to disk, you can load them back anytime:
+After keys are saved to disk, you can load them back via:

 ```python
 circuit.keys.load("/path/to/keys")